ehtnamuh/Numerical-Methods/README.md

 - Introduction to Matplotlib for plotting
 - Reading and writing images using Pillow

-### 🔹 Lab 2: Taylor Series Expansion
-- Implementing Taylor series approximation
-- Analyzing function behavior near a point
-- Visualizing approximated vs. original functions

-### 🔹 Lab 3: Root-Finding Using Newton-Raphson
+### 🔹 Lab 2: Root-Finding Using Newton-Raphson
 - Newton-Raphson method with analytical and numerical derivatives
 - Finite difference vs. symbolic differentiation
 - Convergence behavior and performance analysis

+### 🔹 Lab 3: K-Nearest Neighbors (KNN)
+- Implementing KNN from scratch using NumPy
+- Classifying images (Cats vs. Dogs) from the PetImage dataset
+- Evaluation metrics: accuracy, confusion matrix, precision, recall
+- Using Scikit-learn for comparison

 ### 🔹 Lab 4: Numerical Integration
 - Implementing trapezoidal and composite trapezoidal rules